dd-harp/euler-abm/README.md

 ## Directory structure
   * **stocheulerABM**: contains the R package `stocheulerABM` that has the simulation algorithms and analytic epidemic final size algorithm needed to produce the results of the manuscript.
 It requires `Rcpp` with a C++11 compiler to build.
-  * **figs**: contains R scripts to produce all figures used in the manuscript as well as a Keynote document (*KeynoteFigs.key*) for graphics not produced in R. Subdirectory **scripts** contains R scripts to produce all figures, listed below.
+  * **figs**: contains R scripts to produce all figures used in the manuscript as well as a Keynote document (*KeynoteFigs.key*) for figures not produced in R. Subdirectory **scripts** contains R scripts to produce all figures, listed below.
     * *fig_deltalatticeMarkov.R*: produces Figure 5
     * *fig_finalSizeMarkov.R*: produces Figure 6
     * *fig_finalSizeNonMarkov.R*: produces Figure 8